ayush-ac7/honestSky/README.md

 - Fetches the Live Open Weather API
 - Light/dark mode toggle
-- Shown the full weather information also changeS units for better clarity
+- Shown the full weather information also changes units for better clarity
 - Images and icon changes according to the weather condition for better UI.
 - Used Context API for better state management also made a custom hook for toggle theme.

 ## Tech Stack